Kid-Friendly Activities in Lafayette — That Parents Will Love, Too - 510 Families

 Lafayette Reservoir

 Lafayette Reservoir is another popular spot that’s a favorite with a paved 2.7-mile stroller-friendly loop (be warned: there are a few steep hills).
-We also love that it offers many other ways to get kids to release all that energy — such as boating, picnicking, biking, and two separate playgrounds for tots and older kids.
+For much older kids and a more strenuous hike, there’s the higher elevation 4.7-mile Rim Trail.
+It may take over two hours to hike, but the views are worth the climb.
+We also love that it offers many other ways to get kids to release all that energy — such as boating, fishing, picnicking, biking, and a playground for tots (2-5) and older kids.

 Playground at the Lafayette Reservoir | Photo: Kat Choi